-Ethos is the property that determines our moral conduct.

 25. We either subscribe to the theory that our thoughts become ideas that progress into beliefs, or we do not assimilate the concept of that reality.

-26. Whether it can be construed, as a reasonable paradigm of philosophy, that I shall not contest.
+26. Whether it can be construed, as a reasonable paradigm of philosophy, that I shall not contest with an axiomatic point.

 27. What I shall asseverate is the assertion that dignity is applicable to our conductual actions and thoughts.